 What: For reliably good Chinese in the capital, it’s hard to beat Yauatcha, an all-day dim sum tea house with locations in Soho and the City.
 Dumplings are consistently good here and include things like seafood black truffle and spicy pork Szechuan wontons.
 For mains, there is a huge selection of meat, fish and vegetable plates, with a section dedicated solely to tofu if you're looking for good veggie options.
 You can also find bao buns, soups and salads!
 If you’re a pudding person, make sure to save room for one of their signature desserts – think yuzu and matcha macarons or a plum and pecan cake.

 Book Now: Yauatcha

-What: With large sharing-style mains around the £15-mark Kaki is on the more affordable end of London’s scale and it offers something a bit different to the rest.
-Specialising in Northern Chinese cooking you can expect hot dishes, like boiled sea bass in chilli oil or a spicy shrimp stir-fry pot.
-Offal, too, plays a large part on the menu so a visit here may not be for the faint of heart.
+What: With large sharing-style mains around the £15-mark, Kaki is certainly one of the more affordable Chinese restaurants in London, and it offers something a little bit different to the rest.
+Specialising in Northern Chinese cooking, you can expect hot dishes like whole battered seabass in a sweet and sour sauce, and a frogs legs hot pot!
+Offal, too, plays a starring role on the menu, so a visit here isn't for the faint of heart.
 Interiors are cool and contemporary, with bare brick walls and functional tables and chairs.